 ii) cooperation in regional initiatives with regional and international organizations involved with telecommunication/ICT development;

-c) the need to create an appropriate mechanism to unify efforts with the bodies referred to in Resolutions 44 and 54 (Rev. Johannesburg, 2008),
+c) the need to create an appropriate mechanism to unify efforts with the bodies referred to in Resolutions 44 and 54 (Rev. Hammamet, 2016),

 resolves

-1 to continue to encourage the creation of regional groups to study questions or difficulties that concern a specific region;
+1 to continue the practice of creating regional groups to study questions or difficulties that concern a specific region;

+2 to encourage cooperation and collaboration of regional groups with regional standardization entities (regional organizations, regional standardization bodies, and so forth), regional organizations and ITU regional and area offices;

+3 that a functional structure for ITU regional offices be implemented to support the activities of the regional groups;

+4 that there be a budget allocation to ITU regional offices to support the activities of the regional groups and their leaderships;

-2 that ITU-D continue to coordinate, collaborate and organize joint activities in areas of common interest with regional and subregional organizations and training institutions and take into consideration their activities,
+5 that ITU-D continue to coordinate, collaborate and organize joint activities in areas of common interest with regional and subregional organizations and training institutions and take into consideration their activities;

+6 that the results of the activities of regional groups be sent for use, as appropriate, in the ITU Telecommunication Development Sector,

 instructs the Director of the Telecommunication Development Bureau

-1 to take the necessary measures to coordinate with regional and subregional telecommunication organizations, as required;
+1 to take the necessary measures to coordinate with regional and subregional telecommunication organizations, and regional and national standardization organizations, as required;

-2 to establish the necessary procedures for liaison between regional rapporteur groups set up under Resolutions 44 and 54 (Rev. Johannesburg, 2008) in ITU-T and the ITU-D study groups, where the subject matter is similar, or to set up similar groups in ITU-D where necessary, on condition that there is no duplication with the regional rapporteur groups set up under Resolutions 44 and 54 (Rev. Johannesburg, 2008).
+2 to implement the necessary procedures to ensure effective liaison between regional groups set up under WTSA Resolutions 44 and 54 (Rev. Hammamet, 2016) and the ITU-T and ITU-D study groups, especially on complementary Questions under study, and between these groups and regional telecommunication organizations, regional and national standardization organizations, and ITU regional and area offices,

+instructs the Director of the Telecommunication Development Bureau, in collaboration with the Directors of the Radiocommunication Bureau and the Telecommunication Standardization Bureau

+within the allocated or contributed resources that are available,

+1 to provide all necessary support for creating and ensuring the smooth functioning of the regional groups;

+2 to implement a functional structure for the ITU regional and area offices to support the activities of the regional groups;

+3 to facilitate and support chairmen and vice-chairmen of ITU-T study groups from developing countries in promoting standardization activities and mobilizing members in subregional groups through workshops, seminars and forums;

+4 to consider, whenever possible, holding conferences and workshops concurrently with meetings of the ITU-T regional groups, in the relevant regions, and vice versa;

+5 to take all necessary measures to facilitate the organization of meetings and conferences/workshops of the regional groups.

 ______________